Alex1um/java-simple-rest-app/README.md

 ### OR

-There is a very experimental .jar file in the "jar" branch
+There is a very experimental .jar file

-``git checkout jar``

 ``java -jar java -jar ./out/artifacts/rest_demo_jar/rest-demo.jar``